 Stuttering affects the fluency of speech.
 It is typically considered a childhood disorder, but may follow an individual throughout life.
-Everyone produces dysfluent speech at times; however, it is the frequency of the dysfluent speech that causes concern.
+Everyone produces disfluent speech at times; however, it is the frequency of the disfluent speech that causes concern.

-Onset of stuttering behaviors typically occur around age 2.5 years of age in children.
-Stuttering may occur independently from other speech and language disorders, or may co-exist.
+Onset of stuttering behaviors typically occur around 2.5 years of age in children.
+Stuttering may occur independently from other speech and language disorders, or it may co-exist.

 Signs of Stuttering (Primary Behaviors):

 - Monosyllabic whole-word repetitions (e.g., “Why-why-why did he go there?”)